kantraksel/discord-rpc/README.md

 - C++ compiler with C++20 support
 - RapidJSON (prefer latest commits)

 Create new project, copy `src` and `include` directories, add files inside them to the projects.
 Remember to set C++ to C++20 and link the project to your app project.
-If you choose to link runtime library statically, define `DISCORD_DISABLE_IO_THREAD` as project macro and before including header.

 You need to either download RapidJSON via your favourite package manager or import it from [the repo](https://github.com/Tencent/rapidjson) in similar way you imported Discord RPC.